whysosaket/mem0-mcp/README.md

 uv run main.py
 ```

-2. In Cursor, connect to the SSE endpoint:
+2. In Cursor, connect to the SSE endpoint, follow this [doc](https://docs.cursor.com/context/model-context-protocol) for reference:
 ```
 http://0.0.0.0:8080/sse
 ```